 Sports Betting Proxies

 Sports betting arbitrage lives and dies on clean IPs.
 To lock surebets across competing sportsbooks, you need residential proxies that read as ordinary home connections — not the datacenter ranges sharp bookmakers blacklist on sight.
 We benchmarked eight residential networks on success rate, latency, fraud-score cleanliness, and city-level targeting to find which actually survive arbing, matched betting and odds scraping in 2026.
-Decodo leads, with NodeMaven and Webshare close behind.
+Webshare leads on value, with Decodo and NodeMaven close behind.

 We evaluated each network against the realities of arbitrage betting, not generic scraping.
 Bookmakers fingerprint aggressively, so raw pool size matters far less than IP cleanliness and session stability.
 Our scoring weighted five factors: